imusify/smart-contract-incentify/README.md

 In more details, events on the web user interface (see below) are signaled to the *Python* middleware designed for this project, which then triggers a return.
 And indeed, the awarded amount is not determined by imusify but by the contract and the users level alone.

-Beyond the NEP5 compliant method calls (which always enables users to freely exchange IMU tokens) the main chain of new methods of the imusify contract logic are as follows:
+Beyond the NEP5 compliant method calls (like `levelOf` or `transfer`, which always enables users to freely exchange IMU tokens) the main chain of new methods of the imusify contract logic are as follows:

 `BigInteger LevelUp(byte[] account)`